 A monoterpene found in various plants and fruits and bearing a sweet, woodsy scent.
-Mint, parsley, tarragon, kumquats and mangos are a few of the natural sources of ocimene.
+Mint, parsley, tarragon, kumquats, and mangos are a few of the natural sources of ocimene.
 As an acyclic terpene similar to myrcene, ocimene and its chemical variant beta-ocimene are unstable in air and nearly insoluble in water.
 Ocimene is soluble in some common organic solvents, such as acetone or ethanol.

 Ocimene is derived from the Ancient Greek word Ocimum meaning basil, though the terpene’s profile is not predominantly herbal.
 However, ocimene does naturally occur in the essential oil of basil.
 In terms of flavor, some characterize ocimene as citrusy or fruity.
-Similar to some other terpenes, such as borneol, ocimene displays a strong, woodsy aroma.
-More subtle nuances of lavender or metallic scent may be perceived by others when experiencing the terpene in cannabis.
-Whatever the scent, it is not a favorite among insects, as ocimene may be present in certain insecticides — a common usage for many terpenes.
+Similar to the borneol and guaiol terpenes, ocimene displays a strong, woody aroma.
+More subtle nuances of lavender or metallic scent may be perceived by others when experiencing the ocimene terpene in cannabis.
+Whatever the scent, it is not a favorite among insects, as the unique ocimene smell may be present in certain insecticides — a common usage for many terpenes.

-In addition to insecticides, ocimene may present a number of other industrial and practical uses.
-These may include antiperspirants, fabric softeners, shampoo, soap and hard-surface cleaners.
+In addition to insecticides, ocimene benefits may present a number of other industrial and practical uses.
+These may include antiperspirants, fabric softeners, shampoo, soap, and hard-surface cleaners.
 If you’ve ever used one of these products touting a woodsy or forest scent, then you may have encountered ocimene.
 Perfumes featuring woodland or herbal notes may also contain traces of ocimene.
 The herbal undertones of ocimene will reveal themselves if you’re cooking a dish that is sprinkled with pepper or parsley.
 Even a mint candy, if the ingredients are natural, could be flavored with the terpene.
-Finally, ocimene may be present in the orchid flower, a common houseplant known for its air-purifying qualities when it releases oxygen and absorbs carbon dioxide.
+Ocimene may also be present in the orchid flower, a common houseplant known for its nighttime air-purifying qualities when it releases oxygen and absorbs carbon dioxide.

-Researchers have begun to explore the potential medicinal effects of various terpenes, including ocimene.
-This terpene has demonstrated possibilities in treating certain antifungal, anti-inflammatory and antiviral conditions, though further research is needed on each.
+Researchers have begun to explore the potential medicinal effects of various terpenes, including the ocimene terpene.
+This terpene has demonstrated possibilities in having certain antifungal, anti-inflammatory, and antiviral properties, though further research is needed on each.

-Strawberry Cough, Golden Goat, Space Queen and Sour Diesel are types of cannabis that may contain higher than average concentrations of ocimene.
-Some have found that cannabis types with high levels of ocimene may induce a cough, which could link to a decongestant property.
+Some users have found that cannabis strains with high levels of ocimene may induce a cough, which could link to a decongestant property.